andruvs/StringEx/README.md

 ])
 ```

-The following list of styles is available for use:
+The following styles are available for use:

 Style | Description
 --- | ---